 When my husband and I were renovating our current home that we bought for just under $10,000, one of the many areas that got gutted entirely and redone was the kitchen.

 It was so much fun designing and picking out supplies for the kitchen.
-I of course kept things thrifty but one area I felt would be worth the splurge would be getting a solid surface counter top.
+I, of course, kept things thrifty, but one area I felt would be worth the splurge would be getting a solid surface countertop.

 Somewhere on Pinterest, I am not sure where I found a pin where the blogger was using hydrogen peroxide to get stains out of her granite.
-I googled it to make sure that it was indeed safe to use on granite and found that several sources said that as long as you are using it no more than once or maximum twice a week to give your granite a good cleaning and remove stains it is okay, otherwise you should clean your granite counter tops with simple hot water and soap.
+I googled it to make sure that it was indeed safe to use on granite and found that several sources said that as long as you are using it no more than once or maximum twice a week to give your granite a good cleaning and remove stains.
+In between, you should clean your granite countertops with hot water and soap only.

 I also found out that you should use no more than 12% strength hydrogen peroxide, any stronger and you could damage your granite.

-I bought a bottle of hydrogen peroxide for a whopping .60 cents at my local discount grocery store, placed it in a small spray bottle from the dollar store and gave it a try.
+I bought a bottle of hydrogen peroxide for a whopping .60 cents at my local discount grocery store, placed it in a small spray bottle from the dollar store, and gave it a try.
 It did indeed get rid of the stains and left my granite countertops shining.
-I was hooked and it has been my favorite DIY granite countertop cleaner ever since.
+I was hooked, and it has been my favorite DIY granite countertop cleaner ever since.

-For more cleaning tips visit my Cleaning Tips Resource Page
+For more cleaning tips, visit my Cleaning Tips Resource Page.

 Get snail-e-mail in your inbox each week!